Frosse-code/tag-purple-docs/published-docs/Tapper Tips/Tapper Tips.md

+Generally hold the back of the phone to the NFC

+You will need to reauthenticate your mobile number every 30 days.

-Your signing will only persist for 30 days for subsequent taps on the same device, using the same browser, in normal If a subsequent tap asks you to signing again soon after making a previous tap, you may have:
+Your signin will only persist for 30 days for subsequent taps on the same device, using the same browser, in normal mode (ie not private/incognito mode).
-- Changed your default browser
-- Somehow loaded the tap into a different browser
-- Left your browser in "incognito" mode, also known as "private" mode

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjA3NzEyMDhdfQ==
+eyJoaXN0b3J5IjpbLTcwMTQxNDk4NV19
 -->